kendarorg/HttpAnsweringMachine/docs/dns.md

     java ... -Dother.dns=127.0.0.11,main.local.self ...

-This is used (for me) mainly inside docker containers
+This is used (by me) mainly inside docker containers